michaelmehr/michaelmehr/RESOURCES.md

 - [Patterns.dev](https://www.patterns.dev/) - Design pattern fundamentals taught for web development
 - [Learn CSS Grid](https://learncssgrid.com/) - Comprehensive guide for learning CSS Grid with helpful visuals
 - [CSS Shadow Palette Generator](https://www.joshwcomeau.com/css/introducing-shadow-palette-generator/) - Tool for creating CSS shadows optimized for different palettes, also has sliders for adjusting shadows and CSS export
+- [Smooth Shadows](https://shadows.brumm.af/) - Tool that generates smooth CSS shadows with code to copy and use in your own project
 - [CSS Gradient Animator](https://www.gradient-animator.com/) - Tool that generates CSS for animated gradients, allowing adjustment of speed, gradient angle, scroll angle, and ability to choose many colors for a single gradient
 - [VisBug](https://visbug.web.app/) - Browser extension for UI debugging with a ton of useful features
 - [Kevin Powell's Youtube Channel](https://www.youtube.com/kepowob) - one of my favorite channels for learning UI design and CSS with tons of fun tips and tricks for unique styling, also seems like a cool dude